enkidevs/curriculum/Linux/Terminals & Shells/gotta-know-them-all.md

 * acc

 %exp
-`chmod`  stands for "change mode", and it is used to define the way a file can be accessed.
-The file permission could either be Read, Write or Execute for each on of Owner, Group or Others.
+`chmod`  stands for "change mode" and it defines the way in which a file can be accessed.
+It can restrict or allow actions such as reading, writing or execution of a file or directory, for the owner, the owner's group or others.
 %

 ---